kilpkonn/msc-thesis/main.typ

     Autocompletion of moved values
   ],
 ) <rust-autocompletion>
-The user wants to also pass `my_string` to ```rust bar(...)``` but this does not satisfy the borrow checking rules as the value was moved to ```rust foo(...)``` on the previous line.
+The user wants to also pass `my_string` to ```rust bar(...)```, but this does not satisfy the borrow checking rules as the value was moved to ```rust foo(...)``` on the previous line.
 The simplest fix for it is to change the previous line to ```rust foo(my_string.clone())``` so that the value is not moved.
-This however can only be done by the programmer as there are other ways to solve it, for example making the functions take the reference instead of value.
+This, however, can only be done by the programmer, as there are other ways to solve it, for example, by making the functions take the reference instead of the value.
 As also described in @usability-of-ownership, a common way to handle borrow checker errors is to write the code first and then fix the errors as they come up.
-Inspired by this we believe that is better to suggest items that make the program do not borrow check than not suggest them at all.
+Inspired by this, we believe that it is better to suggest items that make the program do not borrow check than not suggest them at all.
-If we only suggest items that borrow check the ```rust bar(my_string)``` function call would be ruled out as there is no way to call it without modifying the rest of the program.
+If we only suggest items that borrow check the ```rust bar(my_string)``` function call would be ruled out, as there is no way to call it without modifying the rest of the program.

 == Implementation
 We have implemented term search as an addition to `rust-analyzer`, the official LSP server for the Rust language.
-To have better understanding of the context we are working in we will first describe the main operations that happen in `rust-analyzer` in order to provide autocompletion or code actions (filling holes in our use case).
+To have a better understanding of the context we are working in, we will first describe the main operations that happen in `rust-analyzer` in order to provide autocompletion or code actions (filling holes in our use case).

-When the LSP server is started, `rust-analyzer` first indexes whole project, including its dependencies as well as standard library.
+When the LSP server is started, `rust-analyzer` first indexes the whole project, including its dependencies as well as the standard library.
-This is rather time-consuming operation.
+This is a rather time-consuming operation.
-During indexing `rust-analyzer` lexes and parses all source files and lowers most of it to High-Level Intermediate Representation (HIR).
+During indexing, `rust-analyzer` lexes and parses all source files and lowers most of them to High-Level Intermediate Representation (HIR).
-Lowering to HIR is done to build up symbol table, that is a table that has knowledge of all symbols (identifiers) in the project.
+Lowering to HIR is done to build up a symbol table, which is a table that has knowledge of all symbols (identifiers) in the project.
-This includes but is not limited to functions, traits, modules, ADTs, etc.
+This includes, but is not limited to, functions, traits, modules, ADTs, etc.
 Lowering to HIR is done lazily.
-For example many function bodies are usually not lowered at this stage.
+For example, many function bodies are usually not lowered at this stage.
 One limitation of the `rust-analyzer` as of now is that it doesn't properly handle lifetimes.
-Explicit lifetimes are all mapped to ```rust 'static``` lifetimes and implicit lifetime bounds are ignored.
+Explicit lifetimes are all mapped to ```rust 'static``` lifetimes, and implicit lifetime bounds are ignored.
 This also limits our possibilities to do borrow checking as there simply isn't enough data available in the `rust-analyzer` yet.
-With the symbols table built up, `rust-analyzer` is ready to accept client requests.
+With the symbol table built up, `rust-analyzer` is ready to accept client requests.

-Now autocompletion request can be sent.
+Now an autocompletion request can be sent.
-Upon receiving a request that contains the cursor location in source code `rust-analyzer` finds the corresponding syntax node.
+Upon receiving a request that contains the cursor location in source code, `rust-analyzer` finds the corresponding syntax node.
-In case it is in function body that has not yet been lowered the lowering is done.
+If it is in a function body that has not yet been lowered, the lowering is done.
 Note that the lowering is always cached so that subsequent calls can be looked up from the table.
-With all the lowering done, `rust-analyzer` builds up context of the autocompletion.
+With all the lowering done, `rust-analyzer` builds up the context of the autocompletion.
-The context contains location in abstract syntax tree, all the items in scope, package configuration (e.g. is nightly enabled) etc.
+The context contains location in the abstract syntax tree, all the items in scope, package configuration (e.g. is nightly enabled) etc.
-If expected type of the item under completion can be inferred it is also available in the context.
+If the expected type of the item under completion can be inferred, it is also available in the context.
 From the context different completion providers (functions) suggest possible completions that are all accumulated to a list.
-To add the term search based autocompletion we introduce a new provider that takes in a context and produces a list of completion suggestions.
+To add the term-search-based autocompletion, we introduce a new provider that takes in a context and produces a list of completion suggestions.
-Once the list is complete it is mapped to LSP protocol and sent back to client.
+Once the list is complete, it is mapped to the LSP protocol and sent back to the client.

 === Term search <term-search-iters>
-The main implementation of term search is done in the HIR level of abstraction and borrow checking queries are made in MIR level of abstraction.
+The main implementation of term search is done at the HIR level of abstraction, and borrow checking queries are made at the MIR level of abstraction.
-Term search entry point can be found in `crates/hir/src/term_search.rs` and is named as `term_search`.
+The term search entry point can be found in `crates/hir/src/term_search.rs` and is named `term_search`.
-The most important inputs to term search are scope of the program we are performing the search at and the target type.
+The most important inputs to the term search are the scope of the program we are performing the search at and the target type.

-To better understand why the main algorithm is based around bidirectional BFS we will discuss three iterations of the algorithm.
+To better understand why the main algorithm is based around bidirectional BFS, we will discuss three iterations of the algorithm.
-First we start with algorithm that quite closely follows the algorithm we described in @agsy.
+First, we start with an algorithm that quite closely follows the algorithm we described in @agsy.
-Then we will see how we managed to achieve better results with using BFS instead of DFS as suggested in @standardml.
+Then we will see how we managed to achieve better results by using BFS instead of DFS, as suggested in @standardml.
 At last, we will see how the algorithm can benefit from bidirectional search.

 === First iteration: DFS <first-iter-dfs>